Can you Shower during a Thunderstorm?

 The Facts

-NOAA states that “Lightning strikes the United States approximately 25 million times a year.
+NOAA states that “Lightning strikes the United States approximately 25 million times yearly.

 Although most Lightning storms occur in the summer, people can and have been struck by lightning in all seasons of the year.